 Before he’d turned 20, he’d played in 126 games, scored 76 goals and had 144 assists to his credit for a total of 220 points.
-He turned 55 on Tuesday and hasn’t played in a game since the 1998-99 season but he still holds about five dozen NHL records.
+He hasn’t played in a game since the 1998-99 season but he still holds about five dozen NHL records.
 Still considered the greatest of all-time, the Wayne Gretzky rookie card is still the gold standard for modern hockey collectors… and business is booming.

 Gretzky has two official rookie cards, both from the 1979-80 season.
 The O-Pee-Chee version, printed in Canada, is far less plentiful than its Topps brother but both have seen significant price increases in recent years and in some cases, large bumps in a matter of months.
 Like many vintage rookie cards of Hall of Famers in every sport, Gretzky rookie cards have been a very good investment.
 Because of counterfeits, most collectors stick with graded examples.

 A PSA 9 OPC Gretzky rookie card sold late last year for $23,962 via Mile High Card Company.
 Another sale was reported at $30,000 last summer.
 Just three years ago, you could have found one fairly easily for $4,000-$5,000.
 While even the earlier price may seem high for a card that was distributed in an era when cards were rarely tossed out, high-grade examples of the OPC Gretzky are rare with fewer than 65 rated mint or better on PSA’s Set Registry.